 - Access to high-quality, affordable child care.

-Voices has outlined the current opportunities to build on this framework in Building Our Future: The State of Virginia’s Early Childhood System.
+In 2011 Voices has outlined opportunities to build on this framework in Building Our Future: The State of Virginia’s Early Childhood System.
 For highlights and a quick review of the report, please see the executive summary.

 Read more about the Opportunity Gaps in Early Care and Education (December 2012).